single-spa/single-spa.js.org/website/versioned_docs/version-5.x/ecosystem-vue.md

 setPublicPath('appName');
 ```

+### Vue 2

-Change your application's entry file to be the following.
+For Vue 2, change your application's entry file to be the following:

 ```js
 import './set-public-path';